bratosabra/DevOps-Projects/README.md

 # DevOps Projects

-Project ideas to take you from beginner to advanced in DevOps
+Project ideas from beginner to advanced in DevOps

 ## [Log-Archive-Tool](https://roadmap.sh/projects/log-archive-tool)
 Build a tool to archive logs from the CLI with the date and time.